nix-community/crystal2nix/README.md

 Unit Tests

-These are tests that we specifically want to run within the Nix sandbox.
-The Nix sandbox environment is designed to be isolated, meaning it can only execute offline tests and does not have access to the internet or external networks.
+These tests can  run offline and thus within the nix sandbox without network connectivity.

 `make check`